JoelHalkey/JoelHalkey_hw5TH_csi3150_fs2023/README.md

 Quiz App Demo is a computer science based quiz app that allows for timed testing of different computer science terms, each question being given **15 seconds** to be answered.
 Currently there are **5 questions** available.

-_Disclaimer: This README file is written with the assumption that the reader is familiar with HTML, CSS, and JavaScript._
+_Disclaimer: This README file is written with the assumption that the reader is familiar with CSS, JavaScript, and HTML._

 ## Table of Contents
 - **[App Features](#App-Features)**